ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 ## About the 360Giving Data Quality Tool
 The Data Quality Tool has been specially designed to support the preparation and publication of 360Giving data.

+The Data Quality tool can be found at <a href="https://dataquality.threesixtygiving.org/" target="_blank">https://dataquality.threesixtygiving.org/</a>

 You can upload, paste or provide a link to a data file.

-Once you have submitted your file into the Tool, the screen will display feedback on key information points about the data.
+Once you have submitted your file the screen will display feedback on key information points about the data.
 Use the small arrow icon on the far right to display or hide the details.

 At the top, the summary provides basic details about the content of the file – how many grants, funders and the date range and total value of the grants broken down by currency.